 First of all, ask yourself: what is the context?
 Check any hashtags (words, shortforms, or phrases that start with the "#" sign) in the caption or comments, and look up their meanings if they aren't obvious to you.
 Also check previous comments that have been made about a photo, or even the profile of the person who posted the photo.
 The photo may be part of a series or trend, or otherwise have some sort of meaning that isn't readily apparent, which may not actually warrant a negative response.

 Second, ask yourself: is there a point to (potentially) starting or continuing an argument?
-Debating topics that you feel strongly about may be okay, but at some point, it may become apparent that nobody in the debate is actually considering each other's points.
+Debate about topics you feel strongly about may be okay, but at some point, it may become apparent that nobody in the debate is actually considering each other's points.
 A sure sign of this is that the conversation devolves into participants hurling personal insults at each other.
 At that point, as hard as it may be, you should ask yourself: "Is getting my point across worth the risk of people continuing to be angry and hurtful towards me?"

 Hopefully, it won't happen, but some people on Instagram may repeatedly contact you in order to try to sell you something or otherwise just annoy you.
 Others may incessantly ask you for favours, such as "liking" their photos or following their profile.
 In extreme cases, they may ask for money, sexually-explicit images of you, or something else, and may threaten to expose information about you if you do not meet their demands.